DrCoconuttt/LostAndFoundPaws/README.md

 ![image](https://github.com/DrCoconuttt/LostAndFoundPaws/assets/56743529/ddd25b65-ef00-4883-b547-d3008a1d4c3f)

-Annually, countless pets go missing, posing risks to the animals and causing significant distress for their owners.
-LostAndFoundPaws addresses this issue by creating a user-friendly platform that enables swift and effective searches, facilitating the sharing of information for lost or found pets, streamlining the process of reuniting pets with their owners.
+Annually, countless pets go missing, posing risks to the animals and causing distress to their owners.
+LostAndFoundPaws addresses this issue with user-friendly platform that enables swift and effective searches, facilitates the sharing of information for lost or found pets, and streamlines the process of reuniting pets with their owners.

 ## Deployed Site